Ombudsman and Senior Leadership Team

 Judi Jones has held the role of Telecommunications Industry Ombudsman since March 2016.

 Judi took up the role at a time when, after five years of decline, phone and internet complaints began to significantly increase across Australia.
 Under Judi’s leadership, the Telecommunications Industry Ombudsman has put delivering fair, independent and accessible dispute resolution at the heart of the organisation.
-Last year, the Telecommunications Industry Ombudsman dealt with complaints and enquiries from over 165,000 people and small businesses.
-The organisation facilitated the resolution of more than 127,151 referrals and finalised 16,604 escalated complaints.
+Last year, the Telecommunications Industry Ombudsman dealt with complaints and enquiries from over 119,000 people and small businesses.

 Ms Jones is regarded as an international expert in alternative dispute resolution.
 She held the position as Chair of ANZOA, the peak body in Australia and New Zealand for 19 industry-based, parliamentary and statutory ombudsman offices, from August 2015 to November 2019.